ericrkuo/tron-haskell/README.md

 Our proof-of-concept focuses on the logic and functionality of the game Tron.
 In more detail, it consists of the following:

 ### 1. A way to represent the current state of the game
 At a high level, this includes where the jet trails currently are, the direction and position of players, the difficulty of the CPU, and whose turn it is.
 This involved creating [TODO ADD LINKE several data types and type synonyms]().
 We also decided to use the library [Data.Matrix](https://hackage.haskell.org/package/matrix-0.3.6.1/docs/Data-Matrix.html) to represent the state of the game.
+Using this package gives us an opportunity to work with something new in Haskell and to leverage the utility functions that operate on a matrix out of the box.

 The main idea is that the initial game state starts with a zero matrix, where zero indicates the cell is unoccupied, free for any CPU/player to travel.
 As time progresses and the players move, a 1 signifies the jet trail of the current player, and a -1 signifies the jet trail of the CPU.
 In our MVP, the idea is to use the numbers in this matrix as a way to color our cells graphically.